 If you are after more detail, there are excellent resources available from help.ubuntu.com, produced by the Ubuntu Docs Team.
 The in-built system documentation in Ubuntu is also very useful for accessing help on specific topics.
-The in built help can be found by navigating to System > Help > Support in Ubuntu.
 If something isn't covered here, chances are you will find the information you are looking for in one of those locations.